Treatments and Services

 Some of our patients keep seeing our team at Seattle Children's even after they become adults.
 This is important because some patients still need care from experts in heart problems that start in childhood.
 We also work closely with doctors at UW Medicine when our patients are ready to move into care with doctors who treat adults.

 Who’s on the team?

-Doctors from the Heart Center team provide general cardiology services at Seattle Children's main campus; at Seattle Children's South Sound Cardiology Clinics in Tacoma and Silverdale; at Pediatric Cardiology of Alaska in Anchorage; and in Central Washington.
+Doctors from the Heart Center team provide general cardiology services at Seattle Children's hospital campus; at Seattle Children's South Sound Cardiology Clinics in Tacoma and Silverdale; at Pediatric Cardiology of Alaska in Anchorage; and in Central Washington.